Bikatr7/Kudasai/README.md

 If that still does not work, try uninstalling all dependencies and reinstalling them exactly as they are in requirements.txt.

+Also note that if you are updating since v2.2.0, you will need to update openai to 1.2.0 or higher.

 ---------------------------------------------------------------------------------------------------------------------------------------------------

 **Kairyou**<a name="kairyou"></a>